-We argue that fundamentalness or invertibility is unnecessarily restrictive and the appropriate condition is a shock-specific condition, that we call informational sufficiency.
+Our starting point is the following question: what are the conditions under which a VAR can successfully recover one specific structural shock?
+We argue that, from this perspective, fundamentalness is unnecessarily restrictive and the appropriate condition is a shock-specific condition, that we call informational sufficiency.
 The concept of informational sufficiency is simple: a VAR is sufficient for a shock if such shock is a linear combination of the current and past values of the variables included in the VAR.
 The relation with fundamentalness is straightforward: fundamentalness holds if and only if the VAR is informationally sufficient for all of the structural shocks.
-As we will show below, partial sufficiency, far from being a statistical curiosity, holds true in economically relevant contexts such as a standard monetary policy model.
+As we will show below partial sufficiency, far from being a statistical curiosity, is a situation which arises in several economic models.

-Moreover we show that, in order for partial identification to be successful, sufficiency has not to hold exactly.
+Our second argument is that in order for partial identification to be successful, sufficiency has not to hold exactly.
 What is required is the parameters of the "true" model to be close to the sufficiency region.
 The reason is that the impulse response coefficients implied by the VAR are continuous functions of the true coefficients.
 Thus when the true coefficients are on the border between the sufficiency and the deficiency regions, small movements toward the interior of the deficiency region imply small changes of the impulse response functions.

-A very simple and effective way to measure deficiency is to take the unexplained variance of the population orthogonal projection of the shock of interest, call it u{it} , onto the VAR residuals.
-This measure, which we call δ_i , is the same measure used in Sims and Zha (2006), and can easily be computed for any calibrated or estimated DSGE model.
+A very simple and effective way to measure deficiency is to take the unexplained variance of the orthogonal projection of the shock of interest, call it u{it} , onto the VAR residuals.
+This measure, which we call δ_i , can easily be computed for any calibrated or estimated DSGE model.
 It takes on values between zero and one: $\delta_i = 0$ implies sufficient information, so that the VAR specification is good; $\delta_i = 1$ means no information, so that the VAR specification is dramatically bad.
 If δ_i is close to zero the VAR is approximately sufficient and performs fairly well, as shown in the examples of Section 3 as well as the empirical application.